 Note that it does NOT insert <br /> (new line).
 To insert new line, use the button on the toolbar)

-Expression (source editor) - the user enters raw HTML tags and text.
+Expression (Html view) - the user enters raw HTML tags and text into the source editor.
 The value can be expression or text

 containing embedded expressions.
-The user can switch to Interactive mode unless the value is an expression.
+The user can switch to Design view unless the value is an expression.

 MultiLine and TextWrap concepts are always true for HtmlTextBox.

 The subscript and superscript tags can be nested (i.e. <sub>subscript1<sub>subscript2</sub></sub>),

 resulting in gradually smaller font sizes and offsets.
 However, the corresponding toolbar buttons only toggles the subscript or superscript feature,

 so if nested tags are needed, the appropriate code should be added manually using the editor's Html view.